-Our current top pick for the title of best YouTube camera is the Panasonic GH5 Mark II.
-It's a versatile and powerful video camera with a lightweight yet rugged body.
-Thanks to its fantastic feature set and built-in live streaming skills, it’s also one of the best 4K cameras you can buy.
-But it’s not the only choice: we also highly rate the Sony ZV-E10 for its outstanding autofocus performance compact packaging and relatively affordable price.
+Our current top pick for the title of best YouTube camera is the Panasonic GH5 Mark II, a versatile, powerful camera with built-in live streaming skills and a lightweight yet rugged body.
+It's also one of the best 4K cameras you can buy.
+We also highly rate the Sony ZV-E10 for its outstanding autofocus performance compact packaging and relatively affordable price.

 If you aren't sure what to look for, you’ll find advice at the bottom of this article that’s useful to keep in mind when shopping for a camera to create YouTube content.
-You’ll also find direct links to the best online offers to each camera, while our dedicated hub will steer you towards the best Black Friday camera deals, including discounts on several cameras in our list.
+Of course, you'll find our top picks of the best YouTube cameras below as well.

 Why you can trust TechRadar Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.